 Qorvo uses all of these metals in its products.
 Not every product contains every metal, but almost every product contains at least one of these metals.

 What has Qorvo done so far?

-Qorvo is a member of the Electronic Industry Citizenship Coalition ("EICC"), and is an active participant in the Conflict Free Sourcing Initiative ("CFSI").
-We utilize CFSI tools such as the Conflict Minerals Reporting Template ("CMRT") to collect conflict minerals sourcing data from our upstream suppliers, and learn the identities of the smelters in our supply chain.
-We also participate on teams within the CFSI that:
+Qorvo is a member of the Responsible Minerals Initiative, or “RMI” (formerly known as the Conflict-Free Sourcing Initiative, or “CFSI”) and is an active participant on many RMI sub-teams.
+We utilize RMI tools such as the Conflict Minerals Reporting Template (CMRT) to collect conflict minerals sourcing data from our suppliers, and learn the identities of the smelters in our supply chain.
+We also participate on teams within the RMI that:

 If there are any questions regarding conflict minerals at Qorvo, please contact us at firstname.lastname@example.org.

-Qorvo is a member of the Electronic Industry Citizenship Coalition (EICC).
-As such we have adopted the EICC Code of Conduct.
-Qorvo's Corporate Social Responsibility program forms the basis of our ethical standards, policies, and business practices, and is our guide and management policy for maintaining our status as a good, global corporate citizen.
+Qorvo is a member of the Responsible Business Alliance, or “RBA” (formerly known as the Electronic Industry Citizenship Coalition, or "EICC").
+As such we have adopted the RBA Code of Conduct.
+Qorvo’s Corporate Social Responsibility program forms the basis of our ethical standards, policies, and business practices, and is our guide and management policy for maintaining our status as a good, global corporate citizen.
 As a global corporation, Qorvo is accountable for our actions and policies that affect people, our local and extended communities, and the environment.

 If there are any questions regarding corporate social responsibility issues at Qorvo, please contact us at email@example.com.